 As an example, Wrike’s integrated campaigns team keeps everything aligned by using Wrike Calendars within the collaborative work management platform.
 When they build a project in Wrike, they can set dependencies and due dates within the task.
 Simply switching to a calendar view automatically populates the calendar.
 If they ever need to move a task, they can either drag and drop it in the calendar view, or switch the date in the task and it will change automatically on the calendar.

-This ease of use makes keeping the calendar up to date effortless.
+This ease of use makes keeping the best team calendars up to date effortless.
 An added bonus?
 Because you can set tasks within your project management calendar to be dependent, when you drag and drop one task on the calendar, all dependent tasks automatically adjust.
 Rescheduling has never been quicker.

 Let’s say you're working on a product launch.
 You have emails, press releases, blogs, videos, sales training, and more, all dependent on one another.
 If one of these areas has a delay, it impacts other teams and tasks.
 Having a calendar that’s connected to your project management tool makes it easy to align efforts and prevent deadlines from falling through the cracks.
 Instead of spending time updating siloed calendars or sending updates to stakeholders, you can use Wrike Calendars to house all the related information, files, and conversations so it’s easy for your team to jump from the calendar right into work.